Annual Compliance

 Quick Summary

-Cyprus is unusual among EU member states in that it requires all companies — including small private limited companies — to prepare their annual financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
+Cyprus is unusual among EU member states in that it requires all companies — including small private limited companies — to prepare their annual accounts in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
 This requirement is embedded in the Cyprus Companies Law, Cap.
 113, as amended.

 There is no option in Cyprus to use national or local GAAP in place of IFRS.
 Many EU countries allow smaller companies to use simplified national accounting standards, but Cyprus does not offer this option.
 IFRS for SMEs, the simplified IFRS framework designed for entities without public accountability, is also not available in Cyprus — full IFRS is required.